Tanaguru/RGAA3-2016/docs/Rule-4-1-2.md

 ##### Test1

+For each element of **Set1**, **Set2** or **Set3**, check if these brothers tags are not textual tags (see note about not textual tags), for a not semantics tag, see childs

+For each element return true-result of **Test1**, raise MessageA

+##### Test2

+For each element return false-result of **Test1**, check if one of these brothers tags has a key expression (see note about key expression)

+For each element return false-result of **Test2**, raise MessageB, raise MessageC instead

+##### Test3

-If **Set1**, **Set2** and **Set3** are empty and **Set4** is not empty, raise a MessageB
+If **Set1**, **Set2** and **Set3** are empty and **Set4** is not empty, raise a MessageD

-If **Set1**, **Set2** or **Set3** are not empty, raise a MessageA

 #### Messages

+##### MessageA : Video element without text transcription

+-    code : **VideoElementWithoutTextTranscription**
+-    status: Failed
+-    parameter : tag name, snippet
+-    present in source : yes

-##### MessageA : We detected video element, check manually the presence of an alternative
+##### MessageB : We detected video element with a text transcription nearby check manually that relevant

--    code : **WeDetectedVideoElementCheckManuallyThePresenceOfAlternative**
+-    code : **WeDetectedVideoElementWithTextTranscriptionNearbyCheckManually**
 -    status: Pre-qualified (NMI-Neutral)
 -    parameter : tag name, snippet
 -    present in source : yes

-##### MessageB : No video element detected, check manually the presence of other video element and its alternative
+##### MessageC : We detected video element, check manually the presence of a text transcription

--    code : **NoVideoElementDetectedCheckManuallyThePresenceOfOtherVideoElementAndItsAlternative**
+-    code : **WeDetectedVideoElementCheckManuallyThePresenceOfTextTranscription**
 -    status: Pre-qualified (NMI-Neutral)
 -    parameter : tag name, snippet
 -    present in source : yes

+##### MessageD : No video element detected, check manually the presence of other video element and its text transcription

+-    code : **NoVideoElementDetectedCheckManuallyThePresenceOfOtherVideoElementAndItsTextTranscription**
+-    status: Pre-qualified (NMI-Neutral)
+-    parameter : tag name, snippet
+-    present in source : yes

 #### Rules remark

+ * VideoElementWithoutTextTranscription (fr): &Eacute;l&eacute;ment video sans transcription textuelle
+ * VideoElementWithoutTextTranscription (en): Video element without text transcription

+ * WeDetectedVideoElementWithTextTranscriptionNearbyCheckManually (fr): Nous d&eacute;tectons des &eacute;l&eacute;ments video avec une transcription textuelle à proximit&eacute;, v&eacute;rifier manuellement que cela est correct :
+ * WeDetectedVideoElementWithTextTranscriptionNearbyCheckManually (en): We detected video element with a text transcription nearby check manually that relevant

- * WeDetectedVideoElementCheckManuallyThePresenceOfAlternative (fr): Nous d&eacute;tectons des &eacute;l&eacute;ments vid&eacute;o, v&eacute;rifier manuellement la pr&eacute;sence d'une alternative
+ * WeDetectedVideoElementCheckManuallyThePresenceOfTextTranscription (fr): Nous d&eacute;tectons des &eacute;l&eacute;ments vid&eacute;o, v&eacute;rifier manuellement la pr&eacute;sence d'une transcription textuelle
- * WeDetectedVideoElementCheckManuallyThePresenceOfAlternative (en): We detected video element, check manually the presence of an alternative
+ * WeDetectedVideoElementCheckManuallyThePresenceOfTextTranscription (en): We detected video element, check manually the presence of an text transcription

- * NoVideoElementDetectedCheckManuallyThePresenceOfOtherVideoElementAndItsAlternative (fr): Aucun &eacute;l&eacute;ment vid&eacute;o d&eacute;tect&eacute;, v&eacute;rifier manuellement la pr&eacute;sence d'autre &eacute;l&eacute;ments vid&eacute;o et de leur transcription textuelle
+ * NoVideoElementDetectedCheckManuallyThePresenceOfOtherVideoElementAndItsTextTranscription (fr): Aucun &eacute;l&eacute;ment vid&eacute;o d&eacute;tect&eacute;, v&eacute;rifier manuellement la pr&eacute;sence d'autre &eacute;l&eacute;ments vid&eacute;o et de leur transcription textuelle
- * NoVideoElementDetectedCheckManuallyThePresenceOfOtherVideoElementAndItsAlternative (en): No video element detected, check manually the presence of other video element and its alternative
+ * NoVideoElementDetectedCheckManuallyThePresenceOfOtherVideoElementAndItsTextTranscription (en): No video element detected, check manually the presence of other video element and its text transcription

 ### Accede Web guidelines